OrangeXR/CSCI-4321-ComputerSecurity/Semester Project/Blackbird-gui/README.md

     ░          ░  ░     ░  ░░ ░      ░  ░    ░       ░     ░        ░
         ░                  ░                     ░               ░

+The Blackbird github repository, by p1ngul1n0, can be found <a href="https://github.com/p1ngul1n0/blackbird">here</a> <br>
 All requirements for Blackbird
 ```
 python3 -m venv venv